neuroneural/pathtree/README.md

 Tools to explore dynamic causal graphs in the case of undersampled data, helping to unfold the apparent structure into the underlying truth.

-**Based on gunfolds** — a framework for latent variable dynamic causality via PathTrees.
+**Based on gunfolds** — a framework for latent variable dynamic causality.

 ---